Best used in areas where it can naturalized or in the perennial border.

 Rate this Plant:

-This long-blooming perennial adds great late season color in the garden and has lush aromatic foliage that is highly resistant to disease.
+This long-blooming perennial adds great late season color in the garden and has good resistance to mildew.

 - A favorite for color in the fall

 - Loads of small purplish daisy flowers